Another Business Valuation Disaster

 The Bottom Line

 I have nothing against realtors.
-Like veterinarians, landscapers, plumbers and countless other professionals, most of them know their profession – how to sell real estate.
+Like veterinarians, landscapers, plumbers and countless other professionals, most of them know their profession – in the realtors’ case, how to sell real estate.
 But they don’t know how to splint a pony’s leg, choose the right foliage for the weather in Minnesota, Florence and Normandy or how to run a waste line in a 10 -story building.
 They also don’t know how to sell a business.

 If you want a hip replaced, you don’t go to a gastroenterologist to get it done.
 Likewise, if you want to sell a business, you don’t go to a real estate agent to get it done.